ibm-cloud-docs/containers/secure.md

     - **Containers**: Logs that are written to `STDOUT` or `STDERR`.
     - **Apps**: Logs that are written to a specific path inside your app.
     - **Workers**: Logs from the Ubuntu operating system that are sent to `/var/log/syslog` and `/var/log/auth.log`.
     - **Kubernetes API server**: Every cluster-related action that is sent to the Kubernetes API server is logged for auditing reasons, including the time, the user, and the affected resource.
 For more information, see [Kubernetes audit logs](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/){: external}.
 You can access these logs by using {{site.data.keyword.logs_full_notm}}.
-For more information, see the [getting started tutorial](/docs/activity-tracker?topic=activity-tracker-getting-started).
     - **Ingress**: Logs for an Ingress application load balancer (ALB) that manages inbound network traffic.
     - **Kubernetes system components**: Logs from the `kubelet`, the `kube-proxy`, and other components that run in the `kube-system` namespace.